Winter weather damage: What does homeowners insurance cover?

 • Trim the trees around your house before branches fly when the wind kicks up.

-• Keep an electric saw on hand and learn how to use it safely.
-Ensure that you can remove a fallen tree that blocks access to your driveway after a big wind storm.
+• Ensure that you can remove a fallen tree that blocks access to your driveway after a big wind storm.

 Does homeowners insurance cover ice damage?